What Is a Spiritual Journey? An Insider Guide to Transformation

 1 – Falling for the Spiritual Bypass

-This trap is often referred to as the “spiritual bypass” or “spiritual materialism.”
-It occurs when we use spiritual concepts and practices to avoid unresolved emotional and psychological wounds.
+A spiritual bypass, also called spiritual materialism, occurs when we use spiritual concepts and practices to avoid unresolved emotional and psychological wounds we need to confront.

 overcoming spiritual blocks